 - a current passport, or

-- a current, photo-bearing driver license (learner's permit, probationary or full license), or
+- a current, photo-bearing driver licence (learner's permit, probationary or full licence), or

 - a current EU/EEA National Identity Card, or